rediacc/www/src/content/docs/en/cli/api-reference/create.md

 - Machine can be optional for bridge-only queue items
 - Queue vault data must be valid JSON format
 - Task execution is subject to subscription concurrency limits
-- Bridge must be in the same company as the machine
+- Bridge must be in the same organization as the machine

 #### Success Message